yegor256/blog/_drafts/_sites.md

 <img src="/images/2017/07/sites-papertrail.jpg" class="env-ico"/><br/>
 [Papertrail](https://papertrailapp.com/?thank=9e5dc6)
 is where all my logs are being aggregated.
+I tried a few other systems, but these guys seem to be the best.
+I even paid them something some time ago, but stopped&mdash;their free package seem to be sufficient enough for my volumes.

 <img src="/images/2017/07/sites-sentry.jpg" class="env-ico"/><br/>
 [Sentry](https://www.sentry.io)